- What are your consulting room hours?

 Dr Host will take a thorough history and perform a focused physical examination in order to identify any orthopaedic problems you may be suffering from.
 With that in mind, wear loose fitting clothing that can be pulled up to expose the area of interest, or wear shorts and singlet under your clothes and be prepared to remove outer garments for exposure.

 The cost of consultations depends on whether or not it is your first review or subsequent reviews, and timing of the review after surgery.
-For new consultations, the medicare rebate component is around $80, and for followup appointments it is around $40.
-The medicare rebate will be applied on the day of consultation.
-If you have medical insurance, your insurer will also reimburse some of the expense, and this too can be processed on the day.
-There is no medical insurance rebate on consults.
+For new consultations the cost is approx. $230 and follow up visits will be $150.
+You will receive a Medicare rebate which will be applied on the day of consultation.
+There is no Health Fund rebate available on consults.
 There is an out of pocket expense for consultations, as well as for some surgical procedures.
 Informed Financial Consent will be gained before any procedure is performed – you will be given the full costs upfront before you decide to proceed, and there will be no hidden costs after the event.
 For further information, feel free to call the rooms and discuss these matters with our staff.

 The benefit of private medical cover is that Dr Host will personally perform your surgery, and you have control over when your surgery will be performed.
 Dr Host operates at two private hospitals – Bathurst Private and Lithgow Private.
 In the event of emergency surgery or trauma, you can elect to be treated as a private patient in a public hospital.
 Dr Host has admitting and operating rights at Bathurst Base Hospital and Lithgow District Hospital for this purpose.